OPENPUBLICA · PUBLIC MEETING RECORD

 Key Outcomes

-• The meeting adjourned without further business.
+• Meeting Adjourned: The meeting was adjourned by motion.

 Meeting Transcript